ChenyunWu/PhraseCutDataset/README.md

 ## Introduction
-VGPhraseCut Dataset is aimed for the problem of segmenting anything on a image based on a regional description phrase.
+VGPhraseCut Dataset is aimed for the problem of segmenting anything on an image based on a regional description phrase.

 The dataset is collected based on
 [Visual Genome](https://visualgenome.org/).
 It consists of 348,233 phrase-region pairs.
-Each phrase contains explicit annotations of which words describe category names, attributes, and relationships with other things in the image respectively.
+Each phrase contains explicit annotations of which words describe the category name, attributes, and relationships with other things in the image respectively.
 The corresponding region described by the phrase is a binary segmentation mask on the image.